-You don't need a fancy camera to take some great wildlife shots, sometimes a photo on phone can be twice as good.
+You don't need a fancy camera to take some great wildlife shots, sometimes a photo on a phone can be twice as good.
 Here are our best top-tips on taking awesome photos!

 Using a different angle